Hydrologist/Senior Environmental Data Scientist

 • Practical experience applying machine learning techniques to environmental, spatial or time‑series data

-In your initial 12 months, you can expect to:
+In your initial 12 months

 • Develop a strong understanding of the organisation's modelling tools and software platforms